By Euro Weekly News Media • 01 June 2011 • 10:14

 The searches of the three properties lasted more than eight hours and it was at first assumed by locals that it was an anti-terrorist operation.
 Subsequently, the motive of the trafficking of illegal immigrants came to light.
 It was reported that computer records and documents were seized at the properties.

-The Iranian families had been living in the houses for two months but officers had been told that they had been in
+The Iranian families had been living in the houses for two months but officers had been told that they had been in Spain for just over three years.
+At the same time, one local resident described the detainees as ‘very kind and good people’.

 Sources state that some 1,500 people were trafficked by the gang before it was broken up.
-The operation was initially detected operating out of
+The operation was initially detected operating out of Romania and subsequently Belgium, before it moved its base of operations to Spain.
+The gang had been under surveillance and several police agencies co-operated throughout Europe before the arrests were made on the Costa Blanca.

 By Paul Deed